tonyOgbonna/Simple-Timer-MCP-Server/README.md

 MCP Server 'Simple Timer' started and listening via StdioServerTransport.
 ```

+## Integration with MCP Hosts

+This section provides general guidance on how to integrate this local MCP server with various MCP-compatible hosts (e.g., Cline, Roo Code, Cursor, Claude Code).
+The exact steps may vary slightly depending on the host's interface.

+Typically, you will need to provide the host with the command to execute this server.

+1.  **Ensure the server is built**: Before integrating, make sure the project is built by running `yarn build`.
+2.  **Provide the execution command**: The command to run this server is `node dist/index.js`.

+    -   **For hosts that accept a direct command**: Simply provide `node dist/index.js`.
+    -   **For hosts that require a full path**: You might need to provide the absolute path to your project's `dist/index.js` file, e.g., `/path/to/your/project/timer_mcp_server/dist/index.js`.
+    -   **For hosts that use `package.json` scripts**: Some hosts might automatically detect and use the `start` script defined in `package.json` (i.e., `yarn start`).

+    Consult your specific MCP host's documentation for precise instructions on adding a local MCP server.

 ## MCP Tools

 This MCP Server exposes two tools: `start_timer` and `check_timer`.